 The Ohio Gourd Society is Proud to Introduce Workshop Leaders for the 2021 Ohio Gourd Show

-James Anspach – My wife and I joined the PA Gourd Society about 4 years ago because she wanted to learn about working on gourds.
-I accompanied her to a class and learned how to weave a basket from instructor, Suzi Nonn.
-Being recently retired, I took an interest in this craft and have been making baskets ever since, enjoying the variety of baskets and weaves.
-It turned out a very relaxing pastime for me.
-I’ve been encouraged to teach classes now and am moving in that direction this year.
+- James Anspach – Jim, and his wife Charlene, joined the PA Gourd Society about 5 years ago because Charlene wanted to learn more about working with gourds in various ways.
+Jim accompanied her to a class where they learned how to weave a basket from instructor, Suzi Nonn.
+Jim took an interest in this craft and has been making baskets ever since, and now enjoys sharing basket weaving with others.

 Please join the OGS in thanking these talented artists for sharing their time and talents.